 Bamboo can make a good dense screen, although in certain conditions some varieties can be invasive.
 Regular cutting back will keep most under control and you will always have a ready supply of bamboo canes.
-Take advantage of the less invasive varieties currently available to fill a gap where Armillaria is endemic.
+Take advantage of the less invasive clump forming varieties currently available to fill a gap where Armillaria is endemic.

 Pampas grass can produce an impenetrable border and be less suitable for some areas, but it needs a border of at least 3m (3 yards) wide.
+Pampas grass has become less popular in recent years due to its invasive nature if not controlled.